CVE-2023-48691: OOB Write in Azure RTOS NetX Duo <6.3.0 (IGMP)

 Vulnerability Analysis

 CVE-2023-48691 can be exploited with network access, and does not require authorization privileges or user interaction.
-This vulnerability is considered to have a low attack complexity.
-It has the highest possible exploitability rating (3.9).
-The potential impact of an exploit of this vulnerability is considered to be critical as this vulnerability has a high impact to the confidentiality, integrity and availability of this component.
+This vulnerability is consided to have a high level of attack complexity.
+The potential impact of an exploit of this vulnerability is considered to be very high.

 What is a Memory Corruption Vulnerability?